Glennallen, Alaska: Schools

 Prince William Sound Community College is located in Glennallen at mile 188 of the Glenn Highway.

-Health Care and Emergency Services
+Health care and emergency services

-Local hospitals or health clinics include Cross Road Medical Center, and the Copper River Native Association.
-Cross Roads Medical Center provides 24-hour urgent care, located at Mile 186.6 of the Glenn Hwy.
+There are no local hospitals.
+However there are two health clinics, including Cross Road Medical Center and the Copper River Native Association.
+Both clinics provide urgent/emergency care during normal business hours.

-Fire services are provided by the GlennRich Volunteer Fire Department, and paramedic-level Emergency Medical Services are provided by Delta Medical Transport.
+Fire services are provided by the GlennRich Volunteer Fire Department, and paramedic-level Emergency Medical Services is provided by Copper River EMS.

-Law Enforcement is provided by the Alaska State Troopers who have a post in Glennallen.
+Law enforcement is provided by the Alaska State Troopers who have a post in Glennallen.

-All calls are dispatched out of Wasilla, Alaska, approximately 160 miles away.
+Emergency Services are accessed using the 911 system.

 Economy and transportation

 Economy

 Glennallen is the supply hub of the Copper River region.
 Local businesses serve area residents and tourism from the Glenn Highway traffic, supplies and services, schools and medical care.
 State highway maintenance and federal offices are in Glennallen.
 RV parks, lodging, fuel and other services cater to independent travelers.
 The National Park Service's Wrangell-St. Elias Visitor Center and the Copper River Princess Wilderness Lodge were completed in 2002 at Copper Center.
 Offices for the Bureau of Land Management, Alaska State Troopers, and the Dept. of Fish and Game are located here.
 There are several small farms in the area.
 Four residents hold commercial fishing permits.
 Glennallen is home to Ahtna, Incorporated.